Codestian/INF1005/README.md

 # INF1005 Project

-This LAMP stack project is built with the MVC model.
+This LAMP stack project is built with the MVC model, heavily inspired by Laravel.
+Contains concepts such as migrations, routers, requests.

 ## Project Structure